Stephen Decatur High School (Maryland): History

-The graduation rate at Stephen Decatur High School is consistently above 90 percent.
+Academics

 In 2015 the school had a graduation rate of 93.73%.

+Enrollment

 The area of West Ocean City, Ocean Pines, and Berlin experienced significant growth in the 1990s and 2000s, and that was reflected in the student population at Stephen Decatur High School.
 From 895 students in 1993, the school had an enrollment of 1,436 in 2007.
 The growth of the area slowed around the time of the Great Recession, and as a result the student population at Stephen Decatur has remained relatively steady over the past decade.

 Staff

 The following people have been the principal at Stephen Decatur High School: